Holt Gywn, one of the founding members of Conner Gwyn Schenck PLLC, died on September 18, 2017.

 For the majority of his career, Holt’s practice concentrated in construction, environmental, and employment disputes, and business activities for private industry clients.
 Holt co-authored numerous books and was the author of more than twenty-five articles on construction and environmental topics.
 From 2007-2015, he was Editor-in-Chief of the semiannual Journal of the American College of Construction Lawyers.
 He lectured frequently to bar association and industry groups.

-Mr. Gwyn has extensive experience in alternative dispute resolution (ADR) procedures.
-Beginning in 1992, he has successfully mediated cases and disputes in the NC Superior Courts and various US District Courts in the Southeast.
-He is a Founding Member of the North Carolina Academy of Superior Court Mediators.
-Since 1988, Mr. Gwyn has also regularly been asked to serve as an arbitrator of business disputes.
-He is a Fellow in the College of Commercial Arbitrators, a member of the American Arbitration Association’s Construction Mega Project Panel and its Large, Complex Case Panel (LCCP) of Arbitrators and Neutrals.
-Mr. Gwyn is also a Fellow of the Chartered Institute of Arbitrators, London UK, and a member of the CPR Construction Environmental Panels, New York, NY.
+Holt had extensive experience in alternative dispute resolution (ADR) procedures.
+He was a Fellow in the College of Commercial Arbitrators, a member of the American Arbitration Association’s Construction Mega Project Panel and its Large, Complex Case Program Panel of Arbitrators and Neutrals.
+Mr. Gwyn was also a Fellow of the Chartered Institute of Arbitrators, London, UK, and a member of the CPR Construction Environmental Panels, New York, NY.

 Holt was a highly regarded member of the North Carolina and American Bar Associations.
 In 2014, the American Bar Association Forum on Construction Law honored Holt with the Cornerstone Award, the highest award presented by the Forum and which honors members who have provided long-term exceptional service to the construction industry, to the public and to the legal profession.